Ahirsch-bit/car-dealer-lead-processing-example/SOLUTION_README.md

 ## Overview

-This is a production-grade automation system designed to process car dealer leads through a complete pipeline.
+This project simulates an automated system to process leads with production principles in mind.
 The system includes API ingestion, validation, enrichment, and saving leads into a database.
 The application is built using C# and .NET, and is containerized using Docker for easy deployment.

 ---